sammi-turner/NextJS-For-Beginners/posts/homepage.md

 }
 ```

 Posts are sorted chronologically using a utility function that compares dates.
-This ensures the most recent posts appear first in the grid layout.
+This ensures that the oldest post appears first in the grid layout.

 ```tsx
 export const sortByDate = (